SimKimchi/coding-challenge/README.md

 ## Usage

-- The backend requires Visual Studio 2019 Community to be executed.
+- The backend requires Visual Studio 2019 Community.
 Simply open the `.sln` solution file and click `IIS Express` at the top of the IDE to build and launch both the Web API and the Angular frontend.

 - To run the .NET unit tests, simply right-click the `NinjAPI.Tests` project and select `Run Tests`.